 \subsection{Overview of the proof}

 The isotropic case is already covered by Theorem \ref{thm:isotropic}, so we only need to consider the case where $G$ is \emph{anisotropic} in what follows.
-Let $D\sbt G$ be closed of codimension at least $2$ and let $U=G\setminus D$.
-The \textbf{(ASPA)} off $\infty_{k}$ for $G$ amounts to saying $U$ satisfies \textbf{(SA)} off $\infty_k$ by Definition \ref{def:sa}.
-In \textbf{Step I}, as explained in the introduction, by using the results in Section \ref{se:isotropic}, we can choose a torus $T$ such that $D$ does not contain any fibre of the fibration $\pi:G\to T\backslash G$.
+Let $D\sbt G$ be closed of codimension at least $2$ and let $U:=G\setminus D$.
+The \textbf{(ASPA)} off $\infty_{k}$ for $G$ amounts to saying $U$ satisfies \SA off $\infty_{k}$ by Definition \ref{def:sa}.
+In \textbf{Step I}, by using the results in Section \ref{se:isotropic}, we can choose a torus $T$ such that $D$ intersects transversally with any fibre of the quotient $\pi:G\to G/T$.
 Here we make essential use of the assumption $\dim G=3$.
-The use of $\pi$ allows us to construct ``good'' integral models (Properties (i)--(v) in \textbf{Step II}) and control uniformly the fibres intersecting $D$ (most of them are zero-dimensional).
-In \textbf{Step III}, the \textbf{(SA)} property for $G$ is used to produce rational points ($P$ in \textbf{Step IV}) in any open subset ($W_1$ \eqref{eq:W1} in the proof) of $G(\RA_{k}^\infty)$.
+The utilization of $\pi$ allows us to construct ``good'' integral models (properties (i)--(v) in \textbf{Step II}) and control uniformly the fibres intersecting $D$, most of them being zero-dimensional.
+In \textbf{Step III}, we first use the \SA property off $\infty_{k}$ for $G$ to produce rational points ($P$ in \textbf{Step IV}) in any open subset ($W_1$ \eqref{eq:W1} in the proof) of $G(\RA_{k}^{\infty_{k}})$.
 The goal is to find points avoiding $D$ modulo almost all places to ensure that they are in $U(\RA_{k}^\infty)$ (the open set $W$ \eqref{eq:W} in the proof).
-In \textbf{Step IV}, we apply the sieve results in Section \ref{se:sieve} to produce a new point $P^\prime$ in $W_1$, so that the affine regular function $f$ \eqref{eq:f} defining $\pi^{-1}(\pi(D))$ only takes value with big prime divisors lying in a (uniform) finite set of places ($S_0$ \eqref{eq:S0} in the proof), when evaluated at $P^\prime$.
-As the torus $T$ contains integral points of infinite order thanks to its non-compactness at the archimedean places, and the function $f$ is choosen to be compatible with the fibration $\pi$, in \textbf{Step V}, we make use of the action of $T$ on the fibre containing $P^\prime$ without changing the values of $f$ to find a new point $P^{\dprime}$ avoiding $D$ modulo all places in $S_0$.
+In \textbf{Step IV}, we apply the sieve results in Section \ref{se:sieve} to produce a new point $P^\prime$ in $W_1$, so that the regular function $f$ (defined by \eqref{eq:f}) vanishing on $\pi^{-1}(\pi(D))$, when evaluated at $P^\prime$, is almost-prime and has only sufficiently big prime divisors (lying in $S_0$ \eqref{eq:S0} in the proof).
+As the torus $T$ contains integral points of infinite order thanks to its non-compactness at the archimedean places, and the function $f$ is chosen to be compatible with the fibration $\pi$, in \textbf{Step V}, we make use of the action of $T$ on the fibre containing $P^\prime$ without changing the value of $f$ to find a new point $P^{\dprime}$ avoiding $D$ modulo all places in $S_0$.
 This point automatically avoids $D$ modulo any other places not in $S_0$, thereby achieving our goal.